What is

 Convolutional layers, pooling layers, fully connected layers.

-Discriminator and generator network
+Discriminator and generator network.

 Fine-tuning pre-trained models, domain adaptation.